 Here you'll find news of upcoming and recent events, new releases and other happenings at Michael Stearns Productions and the Earth Turtle label.
 Stop by often and thank you for visiting!

-Last year in November, my dear friend Dave Weininger passed away (Dave in the yellow suspenders).
+In November 2016, my dear friend Dave Weininger passed away (Dave in the yellow suspenders).

 When Dave became ill, he bequeathed to me his two studios and the house that is attached to them.
 These are studios that I designed for Dave in 2008 after completing the design (with THX), construction and systems integration of the Creative Media Institute's mixing stage and post production editorial suites at NMSU in Las Cruces.
 Engineer Gregg Stephens and I have completed renovating and implementing new systems integration in the two spaces.
 The larger (Studio 'A') now has 11.2 Dolby ATMOS monitoring capability and the smaller (Studio 'B') is set up with my electronic musical instruments and a 7.1 monitoring system.
-Each studio has it's own ProTools HDX system, 4K display and Genelec, Focal, BagEnd and Lapinski speakers.
+Each studio has its own ProTools HDX system, 4K display and Genelec, Focal, BagEnd and Lapinski speakers.
 Both studios and the house are powered by a large solar array that outputs 42Kw on a sunny New Mexico day.